TomatOrg/TomatoDotNet/README.md

 ## Implemented

 - Mostly complete basic MSIL support
-  - Properly verifies all operations are memory safe
+  - Verifies all operations are memory and type safe
-  - Simple object and struct operations
-  - Type and Method generics
+  - Classes and Structs
+  - Generics
   - Interfaces
     - Virtual static methods
+    - Default implementations
   - Delegates
   - Finally clauses
-- (mostly) Full support for references
+- Full support for references
-  - properly checking references don't escape
+  - Ensures references don't escape
-  - Ref-struct support
   - Readonly reference tracking
+  - Ref-structs

 ### To be implemented
+These are planned and are being worked on
-- explicit scoped and unscoped reference support
+- Explicit scoped and unscoped reference support
+- Exceptions (missing jit support)
-- safe stackalloc (which returns Span)
+- Safe stackalloc (The kind that constructs a Span)
-  - the generated MSIL is not safe, will need to special case it
-- Exceptions
-    - This requires unwind support from the jit which is currently missing
+- Virtual generic methods (Need a good design)
+- Boxing a delegate into either a Delegate/MulticastDelegate/object (changes allocation semantics greatly)
+- Reflection (Need a good design)
+- Assembly unload (No idea how to even approach)
 - Much more of the standard library

 ## Implementation details